Call Today! Free Immediate Response (818) 781-1570

 Most people remember the infamous Dateline NBC series “To Catch a Predator,” where countless numbers of men were caught on tape coming to the home of a minor after arranging the meeting in a chat room.

-Every law enforcement agency throughout Los Angeles County will take these type cases seriously and aggressively investigate all credible accusations.
+Every law enforcement agency throughout Los Angeles County will take these types of cases seriously and aggressively investigate all credible accusations.

-In Los Angeles, police will typically pose as an underage person in a chat room and attempt to engage individuals into illegal activity, including arranging a meeting to engage for sex.
+In Los Angeles, police will typically pose as an underage person in a chat room and attempt to engage individuals in illegal activity, including arranging a meeting to engage in sex.
 Can the police lie to you in a chat room?
 Yes.
 The police lie daily in chat rooms about who they are and why they are there.

 However, there are some circumstances where the police will go too far in their pursuit of catching alleged sex offenders.